 The Treasurer shall be one of the designated signing officers.

-The Treasurer shall present a written statement at Area Council general (including annual, regular, and special) meetings detailing the receipts and disbursements for the previous period.
+The Treasurer shall present a written statement at Area Council general meetings (including annual, regular, and special) detailing the receipts and disbursements for the previous period.

 The Treasurer shall submit a detailed and audited financial statement to the next Area Council meeting immediately following the receipt of all bank statements for the fiscal year-end of December 31st.

-e) The Treasurer shall cooperate fully with the auditors and shall provide such explanations and records as they may require.
+e) By the designated date, the Treasurer shall submit to the Office of the BC Regional Executive President: copies of all bank statements for the previous year; an annual financial statement for the previous year; a completed audit report for which the Treasurer shall cooperate fully with the auditors and shall provide such explanations and records as they may require.

 SECTION VII: EXECUTIVE COMMITTEE